nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/processing/2024-10-18-rejection-notes.md

 When we explored how rejection notes were used on other systems run by the NHSBSA, the advice from other designers was to keep notes short and to the point and link to additional guidance rather than duplicating it.

+So we suspected we wanted more granularity of rejection reasons and shorter text so submitters could quickly understand the problem.

 ## How we tested our ideas and what we found

 The user researcher and content designer went to the NHSBSA office in Fleetwood for a day to investigate.
 Activities included: